 " the ticX trading exchange - expand your knowledge "

-At ticX all properties are available for shared or sole ownership.
+At ticX properties are available for shared or sole ownership.

 ticX expands opportunities for shared ownership; co-ownership; equity release (for seniors) and rentvesting. ticX is also an ideal add on for shared-equity social & affordable housing models.

 ticX enables investors to buy an affordable share in a property, sharing expenses, rental income and capital value proportionate to the percentage held, which is registered on title in the buyer's name.

-A ticX Member is an individual or organisation that takes up a Membership to the ticXchange.
-Only ticX Members are able to list real estate for sale on the ticXchange.
+A ticX Member is an individual or organisation that takes up a Membership Seat on the Tenant in Common Exchange.
+Only ticX Members are able to offer property to multiple buyers for shared ownership.

 ticX Members have access to the tools that encourage shared ownership enabling those buyers/investors, unable or unwilling to purchase a whole property on their own, to connect with other like-minded investors willing to join with them to complete a purchase.